Canalipalpata: Growth and regeneration

-Juvenile and other worms of small size have small crowns and radioles, so prefer to capture and eat very small particles, such as bacterioplankton and single-celled phytoplankton and zooplankton.
+Smaller bodied worms, such as juvenile, have small crowns and radioles, and so capture and eat very small particles, such as bacterioplankton and single-celled phytoplankton and zooplankton.
 As a worm matures and grows in size, so does its crown.
 The larger crown allows the animal to feed on larger multicellular plankton.
 The preferred food size depends on the maximum size achieved by the adult worm.

-Canalipalpata worms often lose one or more radioles, or even the entire crown as a result of predation by other animals or other types of trauma.
-Some species even appear to have the ability to control the loss of their tentacular crowns, in much the same manner as when a lizard loses its tail.
+Canalipalpata worms often lose one or more radioles, or even the entire crown as a result of predation by other animals or other physical trauma.
+Some species even appear to have the ability to control the loss of their tentacular crowns through autotomy, in much the same manner as when a lizard loses its tail.
 In certain circumstances, sacrifice of the crown may permit escape or confer some other benefit to the animal.
 Separation of the crown occurs at a pre-established zone of abscission, located at the base of the crown.

-These animals have the ability to regenerate new radioles to replace those that have been amputated, or even the entire crown if necessary.
 Any would-be predators that pass by after a worm has lost its crown will get the impression that the worm has died; this protects the animal from further attack.
+After amputation, Canalipalpata have the ability to regenerate new radioles or even the entire crown if necessary.
 The crown typically reappears after about two weeks.
 When it does reappear, it is initially smaller in size, but it eventually grows back to its former size and color.

-Specialized radioles

-In addition to having ordinary radioles, some Canalipalpata possess one or more highly modified radioles located on the dorsal part of the head.
-This specialized structure is called an operculum.
-The operculum is a cone-shaped cartilaginous structure located at the distal end of a long cartilaginous stalk.
-When threatened or disturbed, the animal withdraws rapidly into its protective calcareous tube and employs the operculum as a plug to occlude the entrance to the tube.
-The operculum, which is usually similar in color to the other radioles, secretes a mucus which seems to possess antibiotic properties.
-It is not unusual for the animal to have two crowns, and hence two opercula.

-Serpulids and sabellids are two families of the Sabellida suborder of Canalipalpata tubeworms that are similar in nearly every respect, but they can be readily distinguished by the fact that while both have radioles, the sabellids (such as Sabella pavonina) lack an operculum.
+Fossil record

+The earliest known member of the Canalipalpata is Terebellites franklini, which was found in the Clouds Rapids Formation of Newfoundland, and dates from the mid Cambrian (St David's series).